mxstn/mxstn.github.io/_posts/2024-08-17-liouville_and_sdes.md

 \end{align}
 $$

 where we have used integration by parts.
-Since $\phi$ is an arbitrary test function we have
+Since $\phi$ is an arbitrary test function and $t$ was arbitrary, we have

 $$ \begin{align}
 \label{liouville}